JujuAdams/Scribble/9.0/text-wrapping-and-layouts.md

 |`maxHeight`      |number  |Maximum height for the whole textbox.
 Use a negative number (the default) for no limit                                                          |
 |`[characterWrap]`|boolean |Whether to wrap text per character (rather than per word).
 Defaults to `false`.
 This is useful for tight textboxes and some East Asian languages|

 Instructs Scribble to fit text inside a box by automatically inserting line breaks where necessary.
 Scribble's text wrapping operates in a very similar way to GameMaker's native [`draw_text_ext()`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/draw_text_ext.htm).
 If text exceeds the horizontal maximum width then text will be pushed onto the next line.
-Very long sequences of glyphs without spaces will be split across multiple lines.
+Very long sequences of glyphs without spaces will be separated across multiple lines.

 Unlike other layout methods, `.layout_scroll()` will not create a new page if the `[/page]` command tag is used.
 Instead, Scribble will append new pages underneath previous pages.
 Any text that overflows the maximum height of the textbox will be visually clipped.
 You can then scroll between pages using the relevant functions.